neondatabase/website/content/docs/reference/cli-projects.md

 ### delete

-This sub-command allows you to delete a Neon project.
+This subcommand allows you to delete a Neon project.

 ```bash
 neonctl projects delete [options]